chowravc/OASIS_Segmentation_Training_Data_Generation/README.md

 14. Once all three scripts are run, check your directory for all output files.
 15. Close the Blender window WITHOUT saving.
 16. Now open a python environment in the repository directory and run script four.
-17. Nothing should have to be changed manually and a folder called data should contain your final result.
+17. Nothing should have to be changed manually and a folder called data should contain your split.
+18. Now open up the normalisingTemplate.yaml.
+You can edit this directly and run or create a copy with a different name for specific setting.
+19. Finally, run script 5 given direction below.
+End of data creation.

+Run script 5 as follows:

+    python script5_normalising_functions.py normalisingTemplate.yml

+or

+    python script5_normalising_functions.py <path to .yml file>

 ![A rendered training image](https://github.com/chowravc/OASIS_Segmentation_Training_Data_Generation/blob/main/ReadMeFiles/0.png?raw=true)